Novi Sad Railway Station Canopy Collapse

 Station building

 The railway station was constructed in 1964.
 The building was structurally advanced for its period, bold, and relatively unusual.
 The roof, made from concrete slabs, is corrugated for rigidity and cantilevers over the main entrance.
 A suspended structure was affixed to this extending portion of the roof using steel tension elements.
-This structure mainly consisted of massive reinforced concrete beams and overhung the entrance to act as a canopy.
+This structure mainly consisted of massive reinforced concrete beams that overhung the entrance to act as a canopy.
 The canopy also joined the building's front columns, which are covered by a glass curtain wall, but was primarily a suspended structure.
-The roof is intentionally slender, its slabs thin relative to the more massive structure that they supported.
+The roof is intentionally slender, and its slabs are thin relative to the more massive structure they support.
 The structural design concept of this part of the building was not based around durability, as suspending a heavy part of the structure from its slender roof, while a functional solution within a given time-frame, made the structure inherently prone to concrete degradation and overall fatigue.
 Multiple experts suggested a service life of no more than 50 years for either the canopy or the particular materials that were used.

-The station stood in its original form for 57 years, without substantial renovations, and by the early 2000s, it had become fairly decrepit and unhygienic, with some of its facilities and equipment out of operation.
+The station stood in its original form for 57 years, without substantial renovations, and by the early 2000s, it had become relatively decrepit and unhygienic, with some of its facilities and equipment out of operation.

 Renovation